 (1) In facilities [exceeding] with more than 50 beds, overall supervisory responsibilities for the [dietetic] food service department and food production shall be assigned to a full time [qualified dietetic service supervisor] certified dietary manager.
 It shall be the responsibility of the [supervisor] certified dietary manager to delegate relief duties to a person qualified to serve as relief.
-(See Supportive Personnel, Regulation .0708 J, of this chapter.)
+(See Supportive Personnel, Regulation [.07] .08 J, of this chapter.)

 (2) In facilities with [26 — 50 beds] 50 or fewer beds, exceptions may be made by the Department to allow the [supervisor] certified dietary manager to share cooking responsibilities with the full-time cook.